jloveric/high-order-layers-torch/README.md

 Actually a single layer piecewise polynomial KAN (which is actually 2 layers) is a special case of a 2 layer piecewise polynomial network, which is used in this repo.
 I think the general name for should be "high order networks" as that is consistent with descriptions used in numerical methods and computational physics.

+Why would you use this instead of a KAN?
+This approach is actually slightly simpler to implement and visualize and may actually run better on the GPU.
+It also more closely aligns with approaches used to solving PDEs.

 ## Fully Connected Layer Types
 All polynomials are Lagrange polynomials with Chebyshev interpolation points.